Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module3_datatype/README.md

  - About half for storage as we are storing 32-bit words versus 64-bit for the double data types
  - The operators also consume less logic hence less DSP blocks

 ***
+#### Takeaway for this module...
+Users can ofen get better performance by scaling down the precision of their data.
+Xilinx devices can produce dramatically better results once the data types are simplified.
+***
 Please proceed to [**module 4**](../module4_dataflow).